planet-sympy/planet.sympy.org/README.md

-The gh-pages branch contains the HTML sources.
-To add or remove your blog from the planet, edit the https://github.com/sympy/planet-sympy repo.
+This repo contains the old sources for the planet.sympy.org website.
+All content is now at the https://github.com/sympy/planet-sympy repository.